jaredly/j3/Readme.md

 I recommend `pnpm` for installing the dependencies.

+ctrl_arrows when the toplevel is fully selected, can move a toplevel around

 ## The Compiler Tutorial

 I've written a compiler (and type-checker) tutorial using the previous version of the Language Development Environment, which can be viewed at https://compiler.jaredforsyth.com.
 There's a lot of good stuff there, but I want to rewrite it entirely, and as a part of that I realized I needed to rebuild the LDE from the ground up.
 As one does.